yagitoshiro/tcd_training/README.md

 # TCD Certification Training

+*Draft status* -- Feb 1, 2013 -- In its initial public release, the TCD course is incomplete.
+Labs (and associated code) for the ACS and Debugging labs are not written.
+The corresponding exam has not be finalized.
+This note will be removed when those components are finished.

-This project houses the training materials needed for the TCD - Titanium Certified Developer training course, which corresponds to the Titanium Certified Developer (TCD) certification exam.
+This project houses the training materials needed for the Titanium Certified Developer (TCD) Training course, which corresponds to the Titanium Certified Developer (TCD) certification exam.

 # License